 The members of the CLF-SAC were participating in the third phase of their training programme, dedicated to building critical consciousness on and the tools to combat violence against women.
 Within the same premises, the panchayat was holding its meeting to determine what should be done in Kusum’s case.
 The members were discussing the incident when their trainer, also an author of this case, entered the session.
 He encouraged them to critically reflect on the case, especially because the panchayat did not allow women to enter the meeting, saying “Ye mahilaon ka kaam nahin hai, aap log jaayiye (This is not for women's work, go away)!”

 The village elders discussed the matter from 10 am to 2 pm.
-In the gram sabha-like public meeting, the rape victim had to reiterate the incidence not once or twice but many a times till all were convinced about it.
+In the gram sabha-like public meeting, the rape victim had to reiterate the incident not once or twice but many times till all were convinced about it.
 She had to answer all sorts of questions that hurt her dignity.
 Rather than escalate the case to the police, they adjudicated the case in the traditional way: they identified the driver and asked him to compensate the woman and her family by offering Rs 50,000 as a token of seeking forgiveness.
-This is how such issues were handled by the Oraon community, and the women never raised their voice against this not till then.
+This is how such issues were handled by the Oraon community, and the women never raised their voice against this.
+Not till then.

 They were also very upset because the driver had committed similar crimes earlier and had got away with it in a similar manner.
 They decided that they would not let him go so easily and that they would fight for justice.
 They came back to the training hall to inform the CLF-SAC members about the decision.
 The trainer at this point asked the CLF women participants if they were willing to move beyond the concepts being discussed in the training, and take a stand in solidarity with Kusum.
 The women unanimously decided to stand with Kusum.
 To support her, they also wanted legal redressal.
 They had just learnt about this in their training programme and the two BRPs present, Sushila and Seema (names changed), took the lead.
 They encouraged all the women present to join them.
 They walked en masse to where the panchayat had gathered and presented the women’s rejection of the financial settlement for Kusum, pushing for legal redressal.
 The village elders realized that the matter was not getting settled, and the mukhiya gave them permission to lodge a First Information Report (FIR) at the police station.